Canvas

 Remove from canvas

-Private Generation: Generate privately or publicly.
+Private Generation: Choose whether to generate images privately or publicly.

-Style: Determine the style of the image
+Style: Select the artistic style for the image.

-Magic Prompt: Enhance your prompt.
+Magic Prompt: Enhance and optimize your prompt with AI.

 Select: Select, move, resize, and arrange images.